Film and Television

 Excellent facilities

-Access our high-spec 214-seat screening and lecture room, 39-seat cinema, digital filmmaking equipment, production studios, animation and edit suites, design workshop and sound rooms.
+Access our high-spec 209-seat screening and lecture room, 39-seat cinema, digital filmmaking equipment, production studios, animation and edit suites, design workshop and sound rooms.

-Our internationally renowned academics have expertise in film and television history, criticism and filmmaking, with specialists in everything from world cinema to film history, television genres to streaming platforms.
+Our internationally renowned academics have expertise in film and television history, criticism and filmmaking, with specialisms in everything from world cinemas and animation, to screen genres and streaming platforms.

 Outstanding reputation

-We are a UK top 10 University (QS World University Rankings 2024, UK) and fifth in the UK for research impact (THE analysis of REF 2021).
+We are a top 10 UK University (QS World University Rankings 2026) and fifth in the UK for research impact (THE analysis of REF 2021).

 Film and Television at Bristol

-We are distinctive for the way our degrees blend the historical and theoretical study of film and television with filmmaking practice.
+Bristol is distinctive for how our degrees blend the historical and theoretical study of film and television with filmmaking practice.
 We were one of the first universities in the UK to introduce film and television studies to our curriculum in the 1960s.

 Guided by expert scholars and practitioners, you will explore the history and aesthetics of film, television and digital streaming platforms through an exciting mixture of traditional academic study and practical filmmaking.
 Tutors draw on their own research to bring cutting-edge ideas to your studies.